-EDUCATION SPECIALIST (Ed.S.)
+Education Specialist (Ed.S.)

 The student who is pursuing the Ed.S. program must complete a planned program of graduate work beyond the master's degree.
 Specific courses are determined by the School of Education advisor, based upon departmental requirements and the student's needs and goals.
-Students must meet Class A certification requirements prior to admission in the area in which they are pursuing the Ed.S. program and must submit an Alabama State Department of Education Form III or other official verification of satisfactory teaching experience.
+Students must meet Class A certification requirements prior to admission in the area in which they are pursuing the Ed.S. program and must submit an official verification of satisfactory teaching experience.
 To be eligible for an Alabama AA teaching certificate, the student must maintain a 3.25 grade point average on all of the Ed.S. course work.